Settlement

 • Settlements only work for unsecured debts like credit cards, medical bills, and most personal loans.

-• A professional debt resolution company can streamline the settlement process by creating a customized plan, negotiating with creditors, and processing payments once settlement offers are approved.
+• A professional debt relief company can streamline the settlement process by creating a customized plan, negotiating with creditors, and processing payments once settlement offers are approved.

 Settlement definition and meaning